 Fascia is a continuous web of connective tissue that surrounds muscles, bones, nerves, blood vessels, and organs.
 When fascia becomes restricted due to trauma, inflammation, or postural stress, it can cause pain, reduced mobility, and dysfunction.

 Treating fascia—the connective tissue that surrounds and supports muscles, organs, and other structures—focuses on releasing restrictions, restoring mobility, and improving circulation.
-Healthy fascia should be pliable and hydrated, but stress, injury, poor posture, or inactivity can make it tight and sticky (“adhesed”).
+Healthy fascia should be pliable and hydrated, but stress, injury, poor posture, or inactivity can make it tight and sticky (“adhered”).

 Here’s a breakdown of ways to treat and maintain healthy fascia, from clinical methods to self-care: